Xwilarg/Konawall/README.md

-# Konawall
+## Konawall
-Set random wallpaper from Konachan on your computer
+Set a random wallpaper from Konachan on your computer

+Just clone the project and launch main.py :)

+For now it only works on Windows but I might add support for more OS soon...